YourWishes/JsonSharp/README.md

 # JSONSharp
 Simple JSON Parser and Unparser Library for C#.
-The library has support for many differnet object types, and most objects can be easily extended with the `IParser` Interface.
+The library has support for many differenet object types, and most objects can be easily extended with the `IParser` Interface.

 ## JSON Parsing
 By default the JSONSharp parser supports Serialization of either `IParser` Objects, or `Dictionary<String, Object>` types.